SysKitTeam/docs-point/point-collaborators/request-workspace-access.md

 ---
-description: This article explains how to request to join a workspace after an Access Requests policy has been applied.
+description: This article explains how to request to join a workspace after an Access Requests policy is applied.
 ---

 #  Request Access to Workspaces